dremio/dremio-mcp/helm/dremio-mcp/README.md

 ## Authentication Architecture

-### ⚠️ Important: OAuth + External Token Provider (Recommended for Production)
+### OAuth + External Token Provider (Recommended)

-**PAT-based authentication is NOT recommended for production deployments.** Instead, use OAuth with Dremio's External Token Provider for secure, user-scoped authentication.
+Use OAuth with Dremio's External Token Provider for secure, user-scoped authentication.

 📖 **See [AUTHENTICATION.md](AUTHENTICATION.md) for complete implementation guide with code examples.**